pism/pism/doc/browser/pages.md

 our problem is two-dimensional.
 All three-dimensional arrays have stencil type `STAR` in the horizontal directions.

-One point of confusion (we admit ...) is the redefinition of the \f$x,y,z\f$ axes.
-Contrary to the PETSc default, our \f$z\f$ axis changes most rapidly through memory while the
+One point of confusion (we admit ...) is the redefinition of the @f$x,y,z@f$ axes.
+Contrary to the PETSc default, our @f$z@f$ axis changes most rapidly through memory while the
-\f$x\f$ axis changes most slowly.
-The desirable consequence, however, is that our C arrays are addressed as `u[i][j][k]` where `i,j,k` are the coordinate indices in the directions \f$x,y,z\f$ respectively.
+@f$x@f$ axis changes most slowly.
+The desirable consequence, however, is that our C arrays are addressed as `u[i][j][k]` where `i,j,k` are the coordinate indices in the directions @f$x,y,z@f$ respectively.

-\subsection davecsID Accessing the processor's part of a DM-managed Vec
+@subsection davecsID Accessing the processor's part of a DM-managed Vec

 `DM` -based vectors must be accessed by a call to `DMDAVecGetArray()` before the access and a call to `DMDAVecRestoreArray()` after.
 This just means that one gets a valid pointer